-- Place the 3 ears of corn, still in the husk, in the microwave and cook for 12 minutes.
-That may sound crazy, but trust me, it works.
-When the time is up, remove the ears of corn from the microwave (be sure to wear gloves to protect your hands from getting burned).
-Place the hot ears of corn on a cutting board.
-Chop off the bottom of the corn, and then use your gloved hands to press the corn out of the husk from the other end.
+- Place the 3 ears of corn, still in the husk, in the microwave, and cook for 12 minutes.
+When the time is up, remove the ears of corn from the microwave (Wear oven mitts so don't get burned).
+Place the corn on a cutting board.
+Chop off the bottom of the corn, and use your mitted hands to press the corn out of the husk from the other end.
 No silk!
 Do this to all 3 ears and then allow them to sit on the cutting board to cool.

 - Allow the ears of corn some time to cool and then use a serrated knife to shave off the corn.
-I simple hold the ear of corn upright with the base of it resting on the bottom of the cutting board and use your knife to cut down.
+Hold the ear of corn upright with the base of it resting on the cutting board and use your knife to cut down.
 Repeat this step until all the corn has been removed from the cob.

-- Place the corn in a dish and add the finely chopped jalapeños, red onion, and chopped cilantro.
-Then squeeze the juice from one line, add the salt and stir until well-combined.
+- Transfer the corn to a dish and add the finely chopped jalapeños, red onion, and chopped cilantro.
+Then squeeze the juice from one lime, add the salt, and stir until well-combined.

 (The products above contain sponsored links to products we use and recommend)